arvind-mocha/Login-page_Kivy/README.md

-# GUI
-HI FRIENDS
-FEEL FREE TO USE MY CODE IF NEED
+#Graphical User Intrface

+work done:

+    1.login page created
+    2.connectd with database for storage purpose

+#BEGINER FRIENDLY

     I HAVE ATTACHED EACH AND EVERY SINGLE PART YOU NEED TO RUN MY CODE

-PREQUSITES
+#PREQUSITES

 Install the required packages to avoid error

-  Run these lines on your Anacondaprompt or command prompt one by one(Mandatory)
+Run these lines on your Anaconda prompt or command prompt one by one:

     pip install kivymd